wgmo/graphtik/docs/source/arch.rst

         - `endurance` is enabled, either globally (in the `configurations`), or for a specific *operation*.

-        the *solution* must then *reschedule* the remaining operations downstream, and possibly *cancel* some of those ( assigned in :attr:`.Solution.canceled`).
+        The *solution* must then *reschedule* the remaining operations downstream, and possibly *cancel* some of those ( assigned in :attr:`.Solution.canceled`).

         *Partial operations* are usually declared with `returns dictionary` so that